MinneyJohn/Smart-Storage/README.md

 This is what the above command will do:
 * Configure CAS using */etc/opencas/opencas.conf*
+  * Should be */etc/intelcas/intelcas.conf* for traditional enterprise version
 * Run FIO based on *task.cnf*

 Here is the log example: